GGC-DSA/bus-transit-prediction/README.md

 Brittany Giordano - Data Modeler and Client Liaison

 ----
 **Description:** Busnet is a dynamic map that shows the route and predicted bus station arrival time of a bus.
-Busnet aims to make good travel time predictions for both the route and segments of the route with GPS data and a neural network.
+Busnet aims to make good travel time predictions for both the route and segments of the route using GPS data and a neural network

 ----

-**Technologies: Python, R, Raspberry Pi, Github**
+**Technologies:** Python, R, Raspberry Pi, Github
 ----

 **Other Relevant: (from your Project Chart)**